Clewsy/rad10d/README.md

 ```

 ## WebUI
-Although not required for the hardware functionality enabled by following the instructions above, this repository also includes a simple web-based user interface (WebUI) for similar control of mpd on the raspberry pi.
+Although not required for the hardware functionality enabled by the instructions above, this repository also includes a simple web-based user interface (WebUI) for similar simple control of mpd on the raspberry pi.

 The interface is written in php/html/css and just gives a play/pause toggle button and volume up/down control.